Skip to Main Content

 Welcome to "One College, One Book"

-Each year, Rasmussen College students, faculty, and staff who are online and at all campuses and offices have an opportunity to unite by reading the same book!
+Each year, Rasmussen University students, faculty, and staff who are online and at all campuses and offices have an opportunity to unite by reading the same book!
 The One College, One Book program encourages lively discussion on a variety of topics, promotes recreational reading, and raises diversity awareness.
 This year's theme is "Educating to Erase Racism."

 Currently, Coates serves as a national correspondent at The Atlantic, where he has published groundbreaking articles on race and racism including “The Case for Reparations.”
 His writings have also been featured in The New York Times, The Washington Post, The Washington City Paper and Philadelphia Weekly.
 Coates received a “Genius Grant” from the John D. and Catherine T. MacArthur Foundation in 2015.
 Between the World and Me was awarded the 2015 National Book Award for Nonfiction.
 He is the author of The Beautiful Struggle and Between the World and Me.